 In the 1970s, with the emergence of new technologies, independent filmmakers were able to take advantage of low-cost equipment and create films that challenged traditional cinematic norms.

 The 90s brought a resurgence of the medium, as indie directors and filmmakers reached greater heights than ever before.
-And the 2000s to the present day have allowed for greater reach than ever, thanks to the advent of digital cameras rather than those relying on expensive film stock.
+The 2000s to the present day have allowed for greater reach than ever, thanks to the advent of digital cameras rather than those relying on expensive film stock.

-Since then, independent films have proliferated and are now embraced by mainstream audiences who relish the unique narratives that differentiate them from other genres.
+Since then, independent films have increased in number and are now embraced by mainstream audiences who relish the unique narratives that differentiate them from other genres.